Skip to main content

 Begin typing to search, use arrow keys to navigate, use enter to select

-How to Get a Repossessed Car Back
+How To Get a Repossessed Car Back

-If you choose to finance or lease an automobile, your creditor has the right to repossess your car if you default on the loan.
-Repossession is the act of taking back an item (usually a vehicle), without a court order and often without warning, following a loan default.
-This article focuses on how to get a repossessed car back from your creditor, which is not always an option and varies from state to state.
+If you choose to finance or lease a new or used car, your creditor can repossess your vehicle if you default on the loan.
+Repossession is taking back an item like a vehicle without a court order and often without warning after a loan default.

 Negotiate With Your Creditor

-If you think you might be late with your monthly payment or have been given an advance notice of repossession, you may still have time to negotiate with your creditor to avoid losing your car.
-For example, your creditor may agree to a revised payment schedule, but make sure any contractual changes are detailed in writing.
-If the creditor refuses to revise payment terms, you may choose to return the car yourself—known as a "voluntary repossession"—to reduce the amount of expenses you may be charged.
+If you think you're going to have a late payment or were given advance notice of repossession, you may still have time to negotiate with your creditor to avoid losing your car.
+Your creditor might agree to a revised payment schedule.
+Make sure the creditor details any contractual changes in writing.

 Loan Reinstatement

-If you did not receive an advance notice of repossession, most states allow you to get your car back after a certain number of days have passed after paying off your past due balance and any associated repossession fees.
-This is referred to as "reinstating" the loan.
-But if you were given advance notice, you may only get your car back on terms to which the creditor agrees (in most states).
+If you did not receive an advance notice of repossession, most states allow you to get your car back a certain number of days after paying off your past-due loan balance and any associated repossession fees.

 Redeem Your Vehicle

 After repossession, the creditor may either keep the car or resell it.
-Many states require the creditor to inform you of its intentions, such as the date of the sale or the time and place of a public auction, giving you an opportunity to get your car back.
-In any case, you may be able to "redeem" (buy back) your repossessed car by paying the full amount owed for the vehicle and any expenses pertaining to the repossession.
+Many states require the creditor to inform you of its intentions, such as the date of the sale or the time and place of a public auction.
+These regulations are in place to allow you to get your car back.

 File Bankruptcy